vuejs/vuepress/docs/reference/frontmatter.md

 ---
 ```

   Then the permalink of the page would be `2021/01/03/foo-bar.html`.

-  - Case 2:
+- Example 2:

   The page filename is `2021-01-03-bar-baz.md`.

   The page frontmatter is:

 ```md
 ---